jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   (???)A Reanimation Protocol roll can never be modified by more than -1 or +1.
   (???)
 WHAT IF THE WHOLE UNIT WAS DESTROYED?

+  ### Cold Hard Logic:
+  This unit ignores the effects of "Panicking" and is never considered to have this status.
+However, if this unit would receive this status as a result of a failed Morale test, do the following:
+   - If at least half (rounded down) of its starting number of models are still present on the battlefield (even if they were destroyed but haven't yet been removed as casualties), nothing happens.
+   - Otherwise, the units phases out - remove it from the battlefield at the end of the current battle phase (it counts as destroyed but this doesn't cause strain to nearby friendly units).

+  _Example: A unit of Necron Warriors, which counted 10 models at the start of the game, takes a Morale test and fails with a large enough margin to warrant gaining the Panicking status.
+If at least 5 models are still present, the unit simply ignores this status.
+But if only 4 or fewer models are present, it will phase out at the end of the battle phase._

   ### Living Metal:
   At the start of your Command phase, each model in this unit regains 1 lost wound.